MrJustPeachy/100-days-of-ML-DL-code/README.md

 **Thoughts:** The dummies book continued talking about data and where it comes from.
 It also discussed the theory of what to do when there is missing data - something which I haven't put a lot of thought into.
 The deep learning book went on with machine learning and I got a much needed refresher about cost functions because that is one of my weak points with ML.

 ### I took a break but will be returning to this journal soon enough - my current goal is going to be to [recreate this web app](https://github.com/reiinakano/fast-style-transfer-deeplearnjs) using Node.JS and tensorflow.JS.
 This repo used deeplearn.js which is now deprecated, so I'm going to be changing it to work with tensorflow.JS!

+# Day 11: August 26 - September 1
+**Today's Progress**: It took me a ridiculously long time to get a node server setup with my linux machine, but it's now up.
+I can now put my files in and serve them up.
+I don't have a permanent link to it yet, but I'll include in a future progress report.
+Tomorrow I'll upload my entire node app to a new repo and link it back to this post!

+**Thoughts:** Node is so hard to work with sometimes.
+I honestly got stuck just figuring out how to get a node app to serve up my HTML, CSS, and JS files, but I have it up now.
+I can finally get back to the purpose of this journey - learning more about AI.
+Although now I have a good understanding of how Node works too :).
+Sorry for the break - I had some other things I was figuring out.